-4. To determine if a mitigation activity is eligible to generate ITMO, MAP submits a MAIN to the Carbon Market Office (CMO) based on the eligibility request template that is provided by the Carbon Market Office (CMO).
+- 4. The National Council on Climate Change Secretariat (NCCCS) serves as the Carbon Market Office and is hereafter referred to in this document as the Carbon Market Office (CMO). - 5.
+To determine if a mitigation activity is eligible to generate ITMO, MAP submits a MAIN to the CMO based on the eligibility request template that is provided by the CMO.